 Yes, Dutton Ranch is a real ranch.
 In real life, Dutton Ranch is, in fact, Chief Joseph Ranch in Darby, Montana.
 Chief Joseph Ranch is a working cattle ranch and guest home (yes, you can stay at John Dutton’s home, but good luck, it’s booked solid!).

 Want to know more about the Yellowstone spin-offs?
-We’ve got guides to 6666 and 1883 season 2.
+We’ve got guides to 6666, 1883 season 2, and the Yellowstone cast.
 Or, if you love quality TV, not about cowboys, check out our guide to Succession season 4, or if you prefer your drama with a twist of mystery, check out our article all about Severance season 2.